chad/chad.github.io/source/_posts/2014-01-26-the-magic-of-strace.markdown

 Next, we see a series of calls which try to accept the incoming connection on the UNIX socket but return with EAGAIN.
 This normal behavior in a multi-processing network server.
 The process goes back and waits for more incoming data and tries again.

 Finally, a call to accept4() returns a file descriptor (13) with no error.
 It's time to process a request!
 First the process checks info on the file descriptor using fstat().
 The second argument to fstat() is a "stat" struct which the function fills with data.
-Here you can see mode (S_IFSOCK) and the size (which shows 0 since this isn't a regular file).
+Here you can see its mode (S_IFSOCK) and the size (which shows 0 since this isn't a regular file).
 After presumably seeing that all is as expected with the socket's file descriptor, the process receives data from the socket using recvfrom().

 ### Here's where things get interesting